Brazil: Atlantic Forest

 Walking

 The walking on this tour is generally easy.
 In most places, there is very little walking and we will do most of our birding near the road in strategic spots.
 The longest walk is about 3.5 km (2.2 miles) in total.
 There are about 3 walks of this length, some with elevation gain.
 All walking will be at a slow pace.
+You may encounter short, occasionally steep sections in Itatiaia and Intervales, as well as natural steps or staircases at some locations or lodges, but nothing sustained.
+Trails can be muddy after rain, so waterproof footwear is recommended.
 Although this is not a photo tour, there will be very good photo opportunities throughout the trip.

 Driving